Category Archive: Legal News

 MATTER OF CITY CLUB OF NEW YORK V. HUDSON RIVER PARK TRUST, 101068/15.

 The First Department Appellate Division is allowing construction of a 2.4-acre park on Pier 55 to proceed.
-The Court determined on September 9th, 2016 that the construction complies with New York environmental review and parkland use laws.
-The project, set for construction on the Hudson River shoreline and 13th Street, has received the support of Governor Cuomo, who proclaimed in a statement that he believes it will result in a
+The Court determined on September 9th, 2016, that the construction complies with New York environmental review and parkland use laws.
+The project, set for construction on the Hudson River shoreline and 13th Street, has received the support of Governor Cuomo, who proclaimed in a statement that he believes it will result in

 read more